Most of the time, when real estate pros look for CRMs, they come across the ones that can have a steep monthly price tag.

 In theory, you could have also added further fields to the property listings template with more detailed information about how a particular transaction is moving forward.

-So which fields will be needed?
+So which fields will you need?

 - Property listing (will be a relationship field to the property listing app/template)